caitlin-e-wilson/case-law-semantic-beta/README.md

 - ~339,725 paragraph-level vectors (384-dim, `all-MiniLM-L6-v2`)
 - Case-level Citizens Advice tagging across ~109 curated concepts
 - Tagging threshold and per-case tag cap are configurable

 ---

-## Deployment notes (for review)

-This prototype currently uses **Pinecone** as the vector store.
-The intended production direction is to migrate vector storage to **AWS S3 Vectors** within TNA's AWS environment.

-Points relevant to migration:

-- **The embeddings are portable and model-agnostic** — 384-dimensional float vectors with cosine similarity.
-Nothing about them is tied to Pinecone;
-  migrating means re-importing the same vectors into a different store.
-- Only two parts of the code are storage-specific and would change: the `upsert` step and the query call in the search UI.
-The parse / embed / tag pipeline is unchanged.
-- The embedding model (`all-MiniLM-L6-v2`) is small (~90MB) and runs on CPU.
-  Note it currently downloads from Hugging Face on first run, which may need to be vendored/bundled in a restricted environment.
-- Authentication is currently via an environment-variable API key.
-In AWS this is expected to move to IAM-role-based access rather than long-lived keys.

-Streamlit is used here as a prototyping interface only; a production front end would be a separate build.

----